okfn/opendatahandbook-old/source/following-up/making-things.rst

 **The Abre Datos (Open Data) Challenge 2010**.
 Held in Spain in April 2010, this contest invited developers to 	create open source applications making use of public data in just 48 hours.
-The competition had 29 teams of participants which developed applications that included a mobile phone programme for accessing traffic information in the Basque Country, and for accessing data on buses and bus stops in Madrid, which won the first and second prizes of €3,000 and €2,000 respectively.
+The competition had 29 teams of participants who developed applications that included a mobile phone programme for accessing traffic information in the Basque Country, and for accessing data on buses and bus stops in Madrid, which won the first and second prizes of €3,000 and €2,000 respectively.